Structured Random Models for Phase Retrieval with Optical Diffusers: Results

-where $\mathbf{a}_2$ represents the magnitudes of diagonal elements of $\diag_2$, and $\operatorname{diag}(\cdot)_{1:n}$ denotes the $n \times n$ part of a diagonal matrix on the top left corner.
-This shows that the eigenvalues of the Gramian are the first $n$ elements of $\mathbf{a}_2^2$, which equals to the squared spectrum of the two-layer model.
-Therefore, a two-layer model can easily emulate dense Gaussian or unitary matrices, using the Marchenko-Pastur distribution or units for $\mathbf{a}_2$ respectively.
-Fig. \ref{fig:spectrum} compares the performance of the structured random models with Marchenko-Pastur distribution for $\diag_2$ or all unitary diagonals with their dense counterparts.
-It is demonstrated that both setups match the performance of dense models.
-This also explains why different phase distributions can be used to achieve the same performance, as they do not alter the spectrum.
+where $\mathbf{r}_2$ represents the magnitude of the diagonal elements of $\diag_2$ and $\operatorname{diag}(\cdot)_{1:n}$ denotes the ($n \times n$) part of a diagonal matrix on the top-left corner.
+This shows that the eigenvalues of the Gramian are the first $n$ elements of $\mathbf{r}_2^2$, which are equal to the squared spectrum of the 2-layer model.
+Therefore, a 2-layer model can easily emulate dense Gaussian or unitary matrices, with the Marchenko-Pastur distribution or units for $\mathbf{a}_2$, respectively.
+We compare in Figure \ref{fig:spectrum} the performance of the structured random models with Marchenko-Pastur distribution for $\diag_2$ or all unitary diagonals with their dense counterparts.
+We observe that the structured setups match the performance of the dense models.
+This also explains the low dependence of the performance on the phase distribution, since the latter does not alter the spectrum.

-In the undersampled case, the spectrum is obtained from $\sensing \sensing^\ctrans$.
-The resulting spectrum retains the same nonzero support as the sampling distribution of $\mathbf{a}_2$ besides the expected $n-m$ zero singular values, as guaranteed by the Cauchy interlacing theorem~\cite{magnus2019matrix}.
+In the undersampled case, the spectrum is obtained from $\sensing \sensing^\ctrans$, which retains the same nonzero support as the sampling distribution of $\mathbf{r}_2$ beside the expected ($n-m$) vanishing singular values, as guaranteed by the Cauchy interlacing theorem~\cite{magnus2019matrix}.
 This distributional shift has little effect on overall performance.

-This direct configuration also generalizes to the spectrum of any matrix, e.g., products of i.i.d.
+The direct configuration also generalizes to the spectrum of any matrix, for instance, products of i.i.d.
 Gaussian matrices.
-A product of $N$ random Gaussian matrices $\sensing \in \complex^{m \times n}$ is defined as follows:
+A product of $N$ random Gaussian matrices, $\sensing \in \complex^{m \times n}$, is defined as